VHT Home

 The trail passes under the Thruway with the single lane Willowbrook Rd.
 Walk to the left, facing traffic.

-Willowbrook Rd. to Victor Pittsford Rd (96)
+Willowbrook Rd. to Victor Pittsford Rd (NY 96)

 View South